MDK-Packs/tensorflow-pack/tensorflow-build/add/Documentation/README.md

 #### API Interfaces

-The LiteRT Reference Applications are hardware agnostic but requires API interfaces that are expressed using the csolution project connections: node.
+The LiteRT Reference Applications are hardware agnostic, but require API interfaces that are expressed using the csolution project connections: node.
 The reference applications in this pack consume the following API Interfaces.
 These interfaces should be provided by the board layer that is part of the Board Support Pack (BSP).

 | Consumed API Interface | Description                                           |